 D– Thermal resistance plastic flow frames

 E– Thin membranes stable up to 80°C

 G– Current connector

 H– Battery Management System for warm environments

-I– Flexible tanks for easy intergration in renewables production facilities
+I– Flexible tanks for easy integration in renewables production facilities